Written by A O’Neill – Licensed Pest Control Technician

 One important point to note is that it’s important to read the application instructions and stick to the usage rate.
-The dust should be applied as light as possible, if the coating is too thick, the bed bugs will avoid walking through it and won’t pick up the dust.
+The dust should be applied as lightly as possible; if the coating is too thick, the bed bugs will avoid walking through it and won’t pick up the dust.

 Desiccant dust does not break down so remains active for years if left undisturbed.
 However, it will need reapplying along the baseboards, for example, if the floor has been vacuumed along them removing the dust.

 REMEMBER – The bed bugs have to come in direct contact with the desiccant dust for it to work and kill them.

 While diatomaceous earth is effective in killing most insects, it’s not the best option when you want to be free from bed bugs as soon as possible.
-When used together with other treatment methods, silica gel is a better option and will kill more bed bugs than DE in less time.
+When used together with other treatment methods, silica gel is a better option that will kill more bed bugs than DE in less time.